souzomain/cwe-list/README.md

 # cwe-list
-List of cwe in json
+A list of cwe in json